VitorHugoAguiar/ProBot/ProBot_BeagleBone/Readme.md

     ##Disable HDMI
     cape_disable=capemgr.disable_partno=BB-BONELT-HDMI,BB-BONELT-HDMIN

+4 - Use git clone to download the ProBot's files.

-4 - To Install network-manager 1.0.4, run:
+5 - To Install network-manager 1.0.4, run:

 	sudo sh install_NetworkManager-1.0.4.sh

-5 -  Install the encoders running the following command:
+6 -  Install the encoders running the following command:

 	sudo sh install_Encoders.sh

-6 -  Install crossbar running:
+7 -  Install crossbar running:

 	sudo sh install_Crossbar.sh

-5 - To enable on the boot the execution of some scripts required, type:
+8 - To enable on the boot the execution of some scripts required, type:

 	sudo sh install_bootScripts.sh

 Note: Open the install_bootScripts.sh and change the files path and the server's ip.

-6 - Restart BeagleBone
+9 - Restart BeagleBone

-7 - Run:
+10 - Run:

 	sudo python ProBot.py